-How to sex a chicken is a valuable skill to learn as a chicken farmer.
+Learning how to sex a chicken is a valuable skill to have as a chicken farmer.
 We have all battled the straight run battle.
-You either buy chicks straight run (unsexed) or hatch your own chicks and aren’t sure if they are males or females.
+You either buy chicks straight run (unsexed) or hatch your own chicks and aren't sure if they are males or females.

 Crowing or Egg Laying

-Hens lay eggs; Roosters crow.
+Hens lay eggs; Roosters crow (do roosters lay eggs, too?
+No, they don't).
 This is a pretty straight forward way to tell if your chicken is a hen or roo.

 If you are looking on more information to help you get started raising chickens, check out our eCourse!

 Roosters will develop larger comb and wattles.
-Roosters comb and wattles will also develop sooner and become darker red color faster than a hens.
+Roosters comb and wattles will also develop sooner and become darker red color faster than female chicks.